Skip to content

 dobarro.com.uy Listed by lockbit5 Ransomware Group

-On May 18, 2026, the ransomware group LockBit5 added dobarro.com.uy to its leak site, confirming that it had exfiltrated internal files from DOBARRO & PICHEL, a Uruguayan company that sells and maintains heating, air conditioning, and related systems.
+On May 18, 2026, the ransomware group LockBit5 added dobarro.com.uy to its leak site, claiming that it had exfiltrated internal files from DOBARRO & PICHEL, a Uruguayan company that sells and maintains heating, air conditioning, and related systems.

 Public reporting indicates the company was hit by a ransomware attack in which attackers copied internal documents before encrypting systems or demanding payment.
 The leak site lists the victim under the exact domain dobarro.com.uy and states that data was successfully exfiltrated.
 No precise count of affected individuals has been released, and the precise volume or full list of files remains unknown to the public.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, though such documents frequently contain names, addresses, contact details, contracts, and financial information tied to clients and employees.